ngonkalves/Git-Practical.Exercises/Scenario-05-03-Rebase - (How to achieve cherry-pick with rebase - solution 3 - temporary branch followed by reset hard and rebase)/README.txt

-Solution: double rebase with temporary branch
+Solution: temporary branch followed by reset hard and rebase
 =========================================================
 1) Create a temporary local branch featureA-old.state on commit C3

 2) Make sure your HEAD is at local branch featureA

-2) Rebase local branch featureA onto local branch featureB skipping all local commits
+2) Reset hard local branch featureA to commit C6 (the one we want to pick)

-3) Rebase again local branch featureA onto local branch featureA-old.state picking the commit you want C6
+3) Rebase local featureA onto local featureA-old.state picking only commit C6

 4) There you go, you will have the C6 in your branch featureA